 Our rehabilitation counseling advanced certificate program is for you if you hold a master’s or doctoral degree in counseling or a related field of study and you want to help veterans or people with disabilities return to work or live independently.
-You will learn how to build your counseling skills and work with clients to overcome or manage the personal, social and professional effects of disabilities on achieving their goals.
+You will learn the background education and information needed to effectively work with clients to overcome or manage the personal, social and professional effects of disabilities on achieving their goals.
 Our program provides you with the educational requirements to be eligible for the Certified Rehabilitation Counselor (CRC) exam under the new Category 3 guidelines (formerly Category D and R).
 Additional guidelines are set and approved by the Commission on Rehabilitation Counselor Certification (CRCC) requirements.

 Rehabilitation counseling is an exciting, rapidly growing profession, and UB's master’s degree program is one of the oldest and best of its kind in the United States.
 Students earning this advanced graduate certificate will learn alongside students enrolled in the master’s degree program.
 Certified Rehabilitation Counselors hold leadership positions around the country and work with the psychological, social, vocational, and educational problems of people disabled by physical, mental, emotional, or social conditions.
 This program is offered on campus or in a fully online format.

 The features of our program include: